Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 Private Transportation Services

-While Uber doesn’t operate in Sorrento, alternatives exist.
-Local taxis are readily available but expensive compared to public transit.
-A short ride within town might cost €15-20, while trips to nearby attractions can easily exceed €50.
+While Uber doesn’t operate in Sorrento, on-demand alternatives exist.
+Licensed taxis are readily available but expensive compared to public transit.
+A short ride within town might cost €15–20, while trips to nearby attractions can easily exceed €50.
+Taxis often charge set flat rates for common routes, so confirm the fare before you set off.

-Private drivers offer more personalized service, which can be arranged through hotels or online.
-This option is pricier (€140+ for an Amalfi Coast day trip) but provides convenience and local expertise.
+Private drivers (licensed NCC car services) offer more personalized service and can be arranged through hotels or online.
+This option is pricier (€140+ for an Amalfi Coast day trip) but provides fixed pricing, convenience, and local expertise.

 Some visitors rent scooters or cars for greater flexibility.
 Scooter rentals start around €40 daily and make navigating narrow streets easier.
 Car rentals work well for exploring the countryside but can be challenging in Sorrento’s confined historic center, which has limited parking.